sodacan-net/sodacan-core/documentation/architecture.md

 ### Other Messages
 The messaging system is also used for administrative and operational purposes.
 Any agent running a module or an adapter routes error messages to a log topic.
-SodaCan uses an administrative topic to deploy modules and adapters to the appropriate agent/server.
+SodaCan uses an administrative topic to deploy modules to the appropriate agent/server.
 Therefore, in a clustered setup, it is not necessary to manually keep application files on individual servers.
 By default, Module persistence is also kept in an administrative topic.
 ## Infrastructure
 ### Module deployment
 Each module and adapter is deployed as an independent program on a host computer.